nathan-osman/myrig-website/README.md

 ## MyRig Website

-[myrig.quickmediasolutions.com](http://myrig.quickmediasolutions.com) is a place where users can enter information about their computer and share it with others.
+MyRig is a place where users can enter information about their computer and share it with others.
+This repository contains the code powering the [official website](http://myrig.quickmediasolutions.com).

+### Installation

+[TODO]